-The Company is developing new treatments for human cancers for which better therapies are urgently needed.
-The Company's drug discovery process is based on discerning clues to potential new targets for cancer treatments reported in the increasingly large body of literature identifying the molecular variants which characterize human cancers and other non-cancer disorders.
+The Company's drug discovery process is based on discerning clues to potential new targets for disease treatments reported in the increasingly large body of literature identifying the molecular variants which characterize human cancers and other non-cancer disorders.
 In the past decade, there has been an unprecedented expansion in knowledge of biochemical defects in the cancer cell.
-The Company selects drugs for which there are existing data suggesting that they may affect the altered pathways of the cancer cell and may be given safely to humans.
+The Company designs drugs for which there are existing data suggesting that they may affect the altered pathways of the cancer cell and may be given safely to humans.
 The Company seeks to rapidly arrive at patentable structures through analysis of the literature rather than screening of thousands of structures for activity against a particular biochemical pathway.
-This approach has led to the development of two classes of drugs, protein phosphatase inhibitors (PTase-i), designated by the Company as the LB-100 series of compounds, and histone deacetylase inhibitors (HDACi), designated by the Company as the LB-200 series of compounds, for the potential prevention and treatment of neurodegenerative diseases.
-The LB-100 series consists of novel structures which have the potential to be first in their class, and the LB-200 series contains compounds which have the potential to be the most effective of this class.
+This approach has led to the development of two classes of drugs for the treatment of cancer, protein phosphatase inhibitors (PTase-i), designated by the Company as the LB-100 series of compounds, and histone deacetylase inhibitors (HDACi), designated by the Company as the LB-200 series of compounds.
+Compounds of both types also have potential use in the prevention and treatment of neurodegenerative diseases.

+The LB-100 series consists of novel structures, which have the potential to be first in their class, and may be useful in the treatment of not only several types of cancer but also vascular and metabolic diseases.
+The LB-200 series contains compounds which have the potential to be the most effective in its class and may be useful for the treatment of chronic hereditary diseases, such as Gaucher's disease, in addition to cancer and neurodegenerative diseases.

 On August 16, 2011, the United States Patent and Trademark Office (the "PTO") awarded a patent to the Company for its lead compound, LB-100, as well as for a number of structurally related compounds.
 On November 10, 2011, the PTO issued an Official Notice of Allowance in conjunction with the Company's patent application for the structure and synthesis of its compounds of the LB-200 series.
 On November 15, 2011, the PTO awarded a patent to the Company for its lead compound in the LB-200 series and a compound in the LB-100 series as neuroprotective agents for the prevention and treatment of neurodegenerative diseases.
 Patent applications on these compounds are pending world-wide.
+The Company's issued patents are summarized below at "Intellectual Property".